Strong light-matter interaction effects on molecular ensembles

-For given $\Omega_R$ and $a = 1/\rho$, the number of molecules $N_M$ photon modes $N_C$ are free parameters.
-A choice of $N_M$ and $N_C$ is equivalent to imposing low and high-energy cutoffs to the EM field. $L = N_M a$ defines the resolution of the cavity in reciprocal space $\Delta q = 2\pi/L$, and $N_C$ defines the maximal cavity mode energy $E_{\t{max}}$.
+For a given $\Omega_R$ and $a = 1/\rho$, the number of molecules $N_M$ and photon modes $N_C$ are free parameters.
+A choice of $N_M$ and $N_C$ is equivalent to imposing low and high-energy cutoffs to the EM field.
+Specifically, $L = N_M a$ defines the resolution of the cavity in reciprocal space $\Delta q = 2\pi/L$, and $N_C$ defines the maximal cavity mode energy $E_{\t{max}}$.
 Simulation results are independent of these cutoffs as long as $L$ is larger than the longest coherence length of the system and $E_{\t{max}}$ is greater than any relevant energy scale.
-Alternatively, independence of molecular observables to the number of considered degrees of freedom in the thermodynamic limit ($N_M, L \rightarrow \infty$ with fixed $\rho$) can be imposed to obtain a minimal number of molecular and cavity modes.
-Such computationally optimal minimal number of modes varies depending on the relevant observable as well as on the disorder strength and light-matter coupling.
+Alternatively, thermodynamic limit ($N_M, L \rightarrow \infty$ with fixed $\rho$) independence of molecular observables to the number of included degrees of freedom can be imposed to obtain a minimal number of molecular and cavity modes.
+Such computationally optimal number of modes can be strongly dependent on the molecular observable of interest and may also vary significantly with $\Omega_R$ and $\sigma$.

 We employ $N_C = N_M$ in our simulations below, since in this case, the thermodynamic limit is reached with a small number of disorder realizations for the observables and range of parameters probed in our studies.
-Most cavity modes are highly off-resonant with the molecular system in every case, and we checked that a smaller number of cavity modes $N_C^0$ would suffice to obtain thermodynamic limit predictions.
-However, as mentioned above, $N_C^0$ depends on various parameters and we leave for future work a detailed analysis of optimal multimode cavity representations\cite{stokes2020} for studying the effects of photonic devices on molecules.
+A significant fraction of cavity modes is highly off-resonant with the molecular system in every case studied ($N_M \geq 1001$), and we checked that a smaller number of cavity modes $N_C^0$ would suffice to obtain thermodynamic limit predictions.
+However, as mentioned above, $N_C^0$ depends on various parameters and we leave for future work a detailed analysis of optimal multimode cavity representations\cite{stokes2020} for the study of the effects of photonic devices on molecules.

 \textbf{Observables}.
 Let the eigenstates and eigenvalues of $H$ be denoted by $\psi$ and $E_\psi$, respectively.
-The ensemble averaged molecular local density of states (LDOS) gives the conditional probability that an excited molecule will be detected with energy $E$:
+The ensemble averaged molecular local density of states (LDOS) gives the conditional probability that an excited molecule will be detected with energy $E$:\